echarlesgrasby/seasug-2026-paper/README.md

 ### Dr. Maria Gingras

-Dr. Maria Gingras (PhD 2017, Ecology; Environment Science and Policy, UC Davis) is an experienced economist and electric market analyst.
+Maria Gingras (PhD 2017, Ecology; Environment Science and Policy, UC Davis) is an experienced economist and electric market analyst.
 She has worked in several disciplines in the wholesale electric market space, including a position as an analyst in the Federal Energy Regulatory Commission (FERC) Office of Enforcement.

 ## "License"